ricardolarios/ComputerGraphics/Assignment4_TexturedModel/README.md

 *TODO*: Please edit the following information in your assignment

 * Name and partners name(At most 1 partner for this Assignment):
 * How many hours did it take you to complete this Assignment?
+Many.
+Many many hours.
+At l e a s t like 72 hours.
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+Vaguely talked to professor about it
 * Did you use any external resources?
   * (tbd if any)
   * (tbd if any)
   * (tbd if any)
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?

+NOTE: When it asks for a file path, since I'm in Visual Studio the path that I've been using is `../../objects/house/house_obj.obj`.

 ## Description